l-ra/openeet/README.md

 Open source experimens with the Czech government system for Electronic Registration of Sales

 ## Java implementation
 Java implementation now works with EET playtground v2.
+No dependencies, just the java runtime itself (1.4.2).

 To register a sale it is as easy as this: